 For the past 20 years, First Responders Children’s Foundation has awarded millions of dollars in scholarships to hundreds of children of first responders.
 First priority is given to applicants with first responder parents who have been killed or injured in the line of duty.
 Scholarships provide a maximum award of $6,250 for a single academic year.
 Awards are based on financial need, academic merit, and achievements such as demonstrated leadership, excellence in the arts or sports, and/or volunteer activities benefiting the community.
 The number of scholarships awarded varies from year to year.
-Scholarships may be renewed annually up to a maximum of four years depending on the availability of funds, the applicant’s financial need, and the recipient’s academic record.
+Scholarships may be renewed annually up to a maximum of four years of undergraduate work depending on the availability of funds, the applicant’s financial need, and the recipient’s academic record.
 The annual application deadline is May 31, and applications are accepted at any time by mail, email, online, or through any combination of those.
 A complete application consists of all the components listed in the checklist below.

 Meet Founding Board Member